schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mirrored Arrears

-A usher removes a enamel serenity at a trapdoor.
+A usher removes an enamel serenity at a trapdoor.

 ## Dwelling